-While visitors to the province of Alberta often set their sights elsewhere, the best things to do in Edmonton might be one of the biggest surprises on your Western Canada road trip.
+Planning a Western Canada road trip?
+Enjoying the best things to do in Edmonton might turn into one of the biggest surprises on your journey!

-Settled around the twisting North Saskatchewan River, Edmonton is graced with a beautiful natural setting that’s steps away from some of that oh-so-fine! nature that Canada is justifiably famous for.
+The Albertan capital of Edmonton is settled along the twisting North Saskatchewan River.
+It’s graced with natural beauty, steps away from the oh-so-fine nature that Canada is famous for.

 Not sure what to do in Edmonton?
 Explore Alberta’s unassuming modern capital with this guide to the best places to visit in Edmonton, Alberta…